jlinoff/pam/PROPOSAL.md

 ---

-## 14. Loading a file applies its preferences — including security settings
+## 14. Loading a file applies its preferences, including security settings — OPEN

 The stale `pam-password-generator-standalone.png` capture looked like a screenshot problem and was not.
 It showed Length 20 and three-word passwords